ccb012100/go-playlist-search/README.md

 # go-playlist-search
-Searching Sqlite DB containing Spotify playlist data
+Terminal GUI written in Golang - for searching a Sqlite DB containing Spotify playlist data